Spotify at Your Business - Why Is It a Problem?

 What Are the Legal Risks?

-1. PRO Fines — Even if you pay for Spotify, you still need a public performance license from a Performing Rights Organization (PRO).
-PROs send inspectors to businesses, and fines can reach thousands of dollars.
+1. Additional Licensing Costs - Even if you pay for Spotify, you may still need a public performance license from a performing rights organization.
+These organizations monitor businesses for compliance, and additional licensing fees may apply.

-2. Label Lawsuits — Major record labels operate enforcement teams that look for unauthorized commercial use of their music.
+2. Label Enforcement - Major record labels operate enforcement teams that look for unauthorized commercial use of their music.

-3. Reputation Damage — Receiving a cease and desist letter for illegal music use is something no business wants.
+3. Reputation Damage - Receiving a cease and desist letter for unlicensed music use is something no business wants.

 How Much Can It Cost If Caught?